Penfield Reef Light

 Penfield Reef Lighthouse is a lighthouse in Connecticut, United States, on Penfield Reef at the south side of Black Rock Harbor entrance on the Long Island Sound, off the coast of Fairfield, Connecticut.
 Constructed in 1874, it was one of the last offshore masonry lights.
 Most offshore lights built after this were cast iron towers built on cylindrical cast iron foundations.

 Penfield Reef has been called one of the most treacherous areas of western Long Island Sound.
 The structure is about 1.1 mi off Fairfield Beach, on one end of the reef.

-The lighthouse's foundation, structure and roofs were in good condition, according to a 2004 Town of Fairfield report, but the wood frame supporting the balcony around the tower was in need of major repairs.
-Other problems include asbestos tiles on the floor, lead paint on the walls, mold in most places and decaying brick and mortar work in the basement.
-The U.S. Coast Guard last had the lighthouse repaired in 2003.
-The lighthouse is connected to a two-floor keeper's quarters built of granite and timber frames on a concrete foundation surrounded by rocks.
+Penfield Reef is one of several lighthouses built in the Second Empire style, with a wood frame tower integrated into the keeper's dwelling.
+The lighthouse consists of a 1-1/2 story keeper's quarters with a mansard roof, with a wood frame tower built into the roof framing.
+The dwelling is built of granite ashlar with brick back up, and heavy timber framing.
+Iron flat plates are anchored into the granite at spaced intervals to reinforce the walls.
+The foundation system is a cylindrical granite block caisson with a concrete core, surrounded by ledge.